Quplet/NoShieldDelay/README.md

 ## No Shield Delay
 ### Configurable reduction of the delay in Minecraft's blocking system for Fabric based off of Revvilo's Responsive Shields

+Ever notice a strange occurrence where you try to block and attack and it hits you anyway?
+Even though your shield was definitely up bny then?
+Well, it isn't in your head!
+That delay is very much real and this mod removes it!

 When holding use on an item, there is a base 'use time' which is stored and then decremented every tick while it's being held.

 Minecraft will only block an attack after the shield has been raised for more than 5 ticks.